-Quill Legal charge £30 for each document which requires to be notarised or authenticated.
+Quill Legal charge £50 for documents which require to be notarised or authenticated.

 The Notary Public will require a certified translation or will require a qualified translator to be present at any meeting with you.
 In addition the Notary Public will have to be certain that you understand each other, despite the language difference and that you are clear about what effect the document will have when it has been signed.

 In Scotland there is no requirement for a seal to be used by a Notary Public but quite often a seal or stamp will be applied.

 For foreign documents it is good practice for a Notary Public to append their seal to the signature to render it as formal as possible.